Best Extreme Cold Weather Gear in 2021

-Anyone who has ever worked outside in the winter or gone skiing, snowboarding, winter camping, ice climbing or mountaineering understands to their core the value of first class cold weather gear.
+Anyone who has ever worked outside in the winter or gone skiing, snowboarding, winter camping, ice climbing or mountaineering understands to their core the value of first-class cold weather gear.
 It’s not a luxury, it’s an absolute necessity.
 Failing to adequately address the demands of cold weather is a recipe for disaster so here are the 15 best pieces of extreme weather gear for your consideration.

-Our Top Picks Of The Best Extreme Cold Weather Gear
+The Best Extreme Cold Weather Gear

 The balaclava is a winter clothes staple and the N-Ferno Thermal Fleece Hinged Balaclava takes the form to a whole new level of functionality.
 The unique hinged design allows the wearer to deploy it in a variety of ways to best suit conditions.